JCruan519/FPGA_4th_A0321/README.md

 predict_funcs.py: functions in this file are necessary for making a predict.

 predict.ipynb: the main codes to transform raw EEG data to results and to control the mechanical arm.

+STC_communication_codes.zip: these are the codes about the serial communication.